abrahamsarache/Object-Oriented-Programming-Game/README.md

 I created a random gradient background every time you choose a letter.
 If the letter you choose is correct you get a palette of blue colors in the gradient, otherwise red becomes the protagonist.

-I also added a button to play or stop background music.
+I also added a button to play or stop sound effects.

 Thanks again!